wethod/learning-center-source/content/pipeline/index.md

 {{< img-center src="/uploads/connected-project.png">}}

+### Won/lost feedback

+Wouldn't be great to be able to collect feedback on the reasons that led to win or lose a project?

+In the [company section](< relref "settings/index.md#company" >) you can configure a set of reasons that project managers can use to describe why a project's probability went up to 90 (so the project was **won**) or down to 0 (so the project was **lost**).

+When you enable the related flag for a job order category, the user will be ask for a feedback each time a project in that category gets won or lost.

+{{< img-center src="/uploads/2020/31/01/won-lost-feedback.gif">}}

 ## Programs

 Projects are often stages or parts of something bigger, you can use a Program to group together different projects in order to see their aggregate [economic reports](/reports/index/#economics)